Code-Institute-Submissions/sound-store-ms4/README.md

 6. I want to see my purchase history in my profile, which also stores my contact details.
 7. I want to be able to logout of my profile.
 8. As well as have easy access to products via links on screen, I also want to be able to search for my own search terms.
-9. To be able to navigate pages intuitively via button links without recourse to the browser back and forward arrows.
-10. To have access to a blog to get musical information not necessarily linked to the store.
+9. I want to have access to a blog to get musical information not necessarily linked to the store.
-11. To be able to contact the store via a contact form.
+10. I want to be able to contact the store via a contact form.
+11. I want to find the company on social media.

+## TESTING OF USER STORIES
+1. All the links a user may need or want are present in the navbar and footer, both of which are present on every page of the site.
+2. The product detail page includes all of this information.
+3. Quantities can be chosen on the product detail page.
+The quantity of an item can also be updated on the shopping cart screen as well as deleted altogether from the cart.
+4. The shopping cart icon in the navbar can be accessed at any time.
+When a product is added to the cart, a success message that the item has been added to the cart appears with a button that will bring the user to the shopping cart screen.
+5. There is an option on the address input form when checking out and logged in for the user to click, that will automatically save their information in their profile.
+6. Order History is presented in the user's profile and is automatically updated with each purchase.
+7. A logout option is present if the user clicks the profile icon.
+8. A searchbar is present in the navbar allowing the user to achieve this.
+9. For logged in users there is a blog that they can read with various topics of interest to musicians.
+10. There is a contact form in the footer which the user can use for this purpose.
+11. Social media links are present in the footer.

 # Technologies Used: